revdeguzman/QA-Test/README.md

    - And drag QA_Test.jar or QA_Test.iml to your IDE IntelliJ IDEA Community Edition 2021.2 and wait for the file to open.
 And then Run.

 5. I dont have idea in the last Scenario: "Given that the page finishes loading.
 Then the clientWidth of the property images must be exactly 300px".

-And that's all.
-I did my best.
-I hope I met your expectations.
-Thank you!